BhanuSankarasetty/QR-Code-Generator/README.md

 ## 📸 Screenshots
 Home Page
 ![App Screenshot](./public/qrcodegen.png)
-QR Code Example

 ## 📚 Learning Goals
 This project was created to learn how QR codes can be integrated into web apps.
 Key takeaways:

 - Using third-party React components (qrcode.react)